lmparppei/Beat/README.md

 Beat will stay free and open source forever.
 I came to filmmaking from a DIY & underground art scene, which works on very different rules than the film industry.
 We desperately need new voices and new people to tell their own stories instead of all the established middle-class white people — including me.
 A free screenwriting app might not be the thing that helps you to break through, but it's a start, if you are able to afford (or steal) a Mac.
 Don't steal it from an individual, though.

-If you are here just to steal some code for your own Fountain editor, note that the code is licensed under GPL, so you will need to share your derivative work publicly.
+If you are here just to steal some code for your own Fountain editor, note that the code is licensed under GPL (v3), so you will need to share your derivative work publicly.

 The app has been cooked up through trial and error, and might be rough around the edges, but it is -- above all -- a labour of love.
 At times, to vent my frustration, I've included quotes from my favourite poets as comments in the code.
 They include Forough Farrokhzad, Marina Tsvetayeva, Charles Bukowski and me myself.
 All apologies.

 Lauri-Matti Parppei
 www.parppei.com